fleekxyz/non-fungible-apps/contracts/README.md

 ```

 <!-- TODO: add this section after the mainnet setup is done and tested
-**Polygon main-net**
+**Ethereum main-net**

-To deploy the contract on the testnet, you have to first export your wallet's private key and update the `.env.example` file at the root directory of this repository.
+To deploy the contract on the mainnet, you have to first export your wallet's private key and update the `.env.example` file at the root directory of this repository.

 The [.env.example](./.env.example) file needs to be renamed to `.env` before continuing.
 Make sure you are using your private API URL, if you have one.